ansible-collections/ibm_zos_core/docs/source/installation.rst

 archive that can later be installed locally without having to use Hub or Galaxy.

-To build a collection from the git repository:
+To build a collection from the Git repository:

    1. Clone the sample repository: